dylan-lang/opendylan/documentation/website/source/documentation/cheatsheets/iteration.rst

 The ``for`` loop
 ================

-The :drm:`for` loop can be used in many different ways, but we'll demonstrate a couple possibilities here:
+The :drm:`for` loop can be used in many different ways.
+We demonstrate some of the most commonly used features here:

 Iterating over a collection
 ---------------------------